eamena-project/eamena-arches-dev/dev/citations/README.md

 		<li>`FILENAME` of the dataset.
 For example: "sistan_part1_hps" or "sistan_part1_gs".</li>
 	</ul>
 </ol>
-The other metadata will be calculated from the data themselves.
-The result of this deposit in Zenodo can be seen here: <a href="https://sandbox.zenodo.org/records/5847">https://sandbox.zenodo.org/records/5847</a>.
+<p>The other metadata will be calculated from the data themselves.</p>

+<p>The result of this deposit in Zenodo can be seen here: <a href="https://sandbox.zenodo.org/records/5847">https://sandbox.zenodo.org/records/5847</a>.
 </p>

 <p style="text-align:center;">